johnwcowan/pdp8x/arch.md

 The maximum amount is 2,097,152 pages or 4 GW; in a fully equipped machine the address of the last word is 0xFFFFFFFF.

-We wrote M[x] to specify the memory location whose address is x.
+We write M[x] to specify the memory location whose address is x.

 Because there are two instructions per word and all addressing is by words, it is sometimes necessary to have a no-operation instruction (0x7000)